skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They come up with a plan.

-Eomer gathers up a group of twelve slaves, which they learn is the size of a normal shift of workers.
+Eomier gathers up a group of twelve slaves, which they learn is the size of a normal shift of workers.
 They lead these slaves up the mountain to the mine entrance.
 The guards stay at the camp.
-They trust Eomer to handle the slaves without allowing any of them to escape.
+They trust Eomier to handle the slaves without allowing any of them to escape.

 At the entrance, the slaves flat-out refuse to go inside.
-Eomer explains that they don't have to.
+Eomier explains that they don't have to.
 The party then hands over all of their food.
 The slaves take a few pickaxes from the tools nearby, which seems better than leaving empty-handed.
 The slaves have no